ZhekaiLi/ZhekaiLi.github.io/_posts/2020-11-22-Math415-slides-week-03.md

 description: Personal Notes
 keywords: Math415，Calculas，Matrix
 ---
+**ATTENSION - If some LeTeX equations could not show well, pleae try to refresh this page.**

 # L5 Vector spaces: Subspaces
 In this lecture, we consider vector spaces over the field $E$ ($E=\R\text{ or }\Complex$)